Flour Mills

 Flour milling plays a fundamental role in the food industry, providing the foundation for a wide array of baked goods and culinary delights.
 The quality of flour directly impacts the performance of various baked products, ranging from soft and fluffy cakes to crusty and flavorful bread.
 To meet the demands of discerning consumers and ensure baking excellence, flour mills are continually seeking innovative techniques to optimize flour quality and performance.

 One such method that has emerged as a game-changer in the flour milling industry is the strategic application of chlorine gas.
 Chlorine gas treatment has proven to be highly effective in enhancing the functional properties of flour components, including starch, proteins, and lipids.
-These improvements result in more efficient dough handling, improved volume, texture, and overall quality of the final baked products.
+These improvements result in more efficient dough handling and improved volume, texture, and overall quality of the final baked products.

 Brief History of Flour Mills